<< Yesterday

 1900 Pirates' first baseman Duff Cooley has only two putouts in a 6-5 loss to the Phillies at the Baker Bowl.
 The left-handed swinging Texan patrols mainly in the outfield but plays all positions, becoming one of baseball's first utility players.

-1920 Citing the abolition of the spitball as the reason for the dramatic increase of home runs, Tom Shibe denies the baseballs are livelier this season.
-The A's vice president is also a member of the company which makes the baseballs.
+1920 Citing the abolition of the spitball as the reason for the dramatic increase in home runs, Tom Shibe denies the baseballs are livelier this season.
+The A's vice president is also a member of the company that makes baseballs.

 1930 The Indians score nine runs in the first inning en route to a 17-7 victory over Boston.
 The Tribe bangs out 25 hits, with every starter collecting at least two hits, except for shortstop Carl Lind, who contributes a single in the League Park contest.